How to Find the Best Snorkel Sets – Editor’s Picks for 2020

 The foot pocket is reasonably comfortable, but with really large feet you might run into some issues.
 The toe box is also not as wide as in other fins which can make it less comfortable to wear when you have wide feet.

-Phantom Aquatics Speed Sport Set – Best Mask
+Phantom Aquatics Speed Sport – Best Mask in a Snorkel Set

-To come right to the point, the best part by far about this set is the mask.
-Of all the sets, this probably is the best set of snorkel goggles that you can find if you’re looking for the traditional style.
+To come right to the point, the best part by far about this set is the snorkel mask.
+Of all the snorkel gear sets, this probably is the best set of snorkel goggles that you can find if you’re looking for the traditional style.

-The straps connect to the frame of the mask.
-The connection is to the top and bottom of the frame which makes an even distribution of the strap pulling the goggles against your face.
-This produces an even seal and is comfortable to wear as you won’t have pressure points against your skin.
+The straps connect to the frame of the snorkel mask.
+The connection is to the top and bottom of the frame which makes for an even distribution of the strap pulling the goggles against your face.
+This produces an even seal with the silicone skirt and is comfortable to wear as you won’t have pressure points against your skin and it helps to prevent mask squeeze.

-Another great benefit of this mask is that has a very low volume that is trapped behind the tempered glass lenses.
+Another great benefit of this snorkel mask is that has a very low volume that is trapped behind the tempered glass lenses.
 If you decide to dive down a few feet, then it’s easier to do that with less air being trapped inside the mask.
+The mask is definitely usable for snorkeling as well as scuba diving.

 The snorkel in this set is a semi-dry variant.
 It’s not completely dry and if you submerge underwater with the snorkel, then you will have to expect water to come into the snorkel.
 It’s easy to blow out when you breathe out, but it can still be a surprise when you suddenly have water coming down the tube.